 - It maintains a liaison with Governmental agencies whose actions directly affect the Media.

-- Maintains a committee to work out credentialing and working conditions with the various college and professional sports teams.
+- Maintains a committee to work out working conditions with the various college and professional sports teams.

 - Publishes a regular newsletter.